visgl/deck.gl/docs/get-started/learning-resources.md

 ## API Documentation

+It's recommended that you start by reading the [Developer Guide](../developer-guide/using-layers.md).

-The documentation for the latest release can be found on deck.gl [website](https://deck.gl/docs).
+The documentation for the latest release can be found in [API Reference](../api-reference/core/deck.md).

 The documentation for previous releases are in the *docs* directory on the `<version-release>` branch in this repo.